Skip to main content

 Rarely does a child fall into one single category, meaning that it is crucial to also look at the way that individual characteristics, such as gender, interact with others such as wealth as the next figure does.

-In sub-Saharan Africa, the gaps between the poorest and richest grow over the course of the education trajectory, with fewer than 35 of the poorest girls, compared to nearly 100 of the richest for every 100 boys attending tertiary education.
+In sub-Saharan Africa, the gaps between the poorest and richest grow over the course of the education trajectory, with fewer than 35 of the poorest girls, compared to nearly 100 of the richest girls for every 100 boys attending tertiary education.

 Among the poorest, gender gaps grow as girls move through the education system.